-Just beyond the bustling streets of Allston lies another, decidedly quieter and more residential neighborhood—Brighton.
-Home to many Boston University and Boston College students, young professionals, and families, Brighton offers numerous pubs and ethnic restaurants, with many affordable options for a leisurely afternoon or a night out on the town.
+Just beyond the bustling streets of Allston lies a more residential neighborhood—Brighton.
+Home to many Boston University and Boston College students, young professionals, and families, Brighton offers many pubs and ethnic restaurants providing affordable options for a leisurely afternoon or a night on the town.

 First settled by Europeans in 1630, the area was originally part of Watertown.
-In 1634, the Massachusetts Bay Colony transferred the land to Newtowne (today’s Cambridge).
+In 1634, the Massachusetts Bay Colony transferred the land to Newtowne (Cambridge today).
 The first permanent English settlement in what is now Brighton drew people from Cambridge, and the area became known as “Little Cambridge.”
 The moniker lasted until residents voted to secede from Cambridge in 1807, when the area was renamed for the English coastal city of Brighton and Hove.
-In 1874, Brighton officially became a neighborhood of the city of Boston.
+In 1874, Brighton officially became a neighborhood of Boston.

 Throughout its nearly 400-year history, Brighton has seen many important developments.
-The Brighton Cattle Market was created in 1776 to feed George Washington’s Continental Army during the Revolutionary War, establishing an identity as a major center for the cattle and slaughtering trades that lasted until the mid-20th century.
+The Brighton Cattle Market was created in 1776 to feed George Washington’s Continental Army during the Revolutionary War, establishing the area as a major center for the cattle and slaughtering trades that lasted until the mid-20th century.

-Today there are many restaurants, bakeries, pubs, and small businesses lining Washington Street, the tree-lined artery that runs through Brighton Center to Oak Square.
-BU Today has compiled a list of some of the best places to investigate, nosh, and shop when you visit.
+Today there are many restaurants, bakeries, art galleries, pubs, and small businesses lining Washington Street, the tree-lined artery that runs through Brighton Center to Oak Square.
+BU Today has compiled a list of some of the best places to explore when you’re in the neighborhood.

 332 Washington St.